Ocean Park Hong Kong: Flat Rides

+Transport Rides

 Animals

-Ocean Park holds over 12,000 animals and highlights its educational and scientific research programmes, alongside the animal displays and entertainment.
+Ocean Park houses 6,515 animals as of 30 June 2023 (most of which being fish), down from the 12,344 animals during the same time in 2014.

-The Park has had success breeding rare shark species, Indo-Pacific bottlenose dolphins, sea lions, seahorses, penguins, green anacondas, red-handed tamarins, pygmy marmosets and several species of sea jellies.
-Endangered birds and butterflies are also hatched and reared at Ocean Park.
+The park has had success breeding rare shark species, the Indo-Pacific bottlenose dolphin, sea lions, seahorses, penguins, green anacondas, red-handed tamarins, pygmy marmosets, and several species of sea jellies.
+Endangered birds and butterflies have also been hatched and reared at Ocean Park.